WebCoder49/code-input/README.md

 </script>
 ```

 > ⚠️ Unfortunately placing multiple plugins of the same type in a template can currently cause errors and undefined behaviour, even if such a configuration makes logical sense.
-[This is issue #118](https://github.com/WebCoder49/code-input/issues/118) and will be fixed as soon as possible - if you'd like to help and have the time you're welcome, but it's also at the top of the maintainer's To-Do list.
+[This is issue #118](https://github.com/WebCoder49/code-input/issues/118) ~~and will be fixed as soon as possible - if you'd like to help and have the time you're welcome, but it's also at the top of the maintainer's To-Do list.~~ and should be fixed in major version 3 - right now, I don't believe there's much demand or use, and workarounds are not too complex.

 To see a full list of plugins and their functions, please see [plugins/README.md](./plugins/README.md).